- What is the Year of Food and Farming?

 creating stimulating new lesson plans and trips.
 There will also be the opportunity

-for children to learn more about careers in farming, food and the countryside.
+for children to learn more about careers in farming, food and the countryside. - There is a huge amount of excellent work already taking place in these

 areas, and the Year aims to use this success to promote similar initiatives to all